awsdocs/amazon-ec2-user-guide-windows/doc_source/Creating_EBSbacked_WinAMI.md

   If you don’t have specific user\-profile customizations that you want to carry over to the new image, then change this setting to `False`\.
 Sysprep will remove all user profiles \(this saves time and disk space\)\.
 + **TimeZone**: The time zone is set to Coordinate Universal Time \(UTC\) by default\.
-+ **Synchronous command with order 1**: The system executes the following command, which enables the administrator account and specifies the password requirement:
++ **Synchronous command with order 1**: The system runs the following command, which enables the administrator account and specifies the password requirement:

   net user Administrator /ACTIVE:YES /LOGONPASSWORDCHG:NO /EXPIRES:NEVER /PASSWORDREQ:YES
 + **Synchronous command with order 2**: The system scrambles the administrator password\.
 This security measure is designed to prevent the instance from being accessible after Sysprep completes if you did not enable the `ec2setpassword` setting\.

   C:\\Program Files\\Amazon\\Ec2ConfigService\\ScramblePassword\.exe" \-u Administrator
-+ **Synchronous command with order 3**: The system executes the following command:
++ **Synchronous command with order 3**: The system runs the following command:

   C:\\Program Files\\Amazon\\Ec2ConfigService\\Scripts\\SysprepSpecializePhase\.cmd